hofstra/coyote/sources/_posts/2015-08-10-opler-lipan-apache-coyote-fire.md

 The fireflies gave them a rule that way.

 ***
-<a name="myfootnote1">1</a>: Opler’s Footnote, from Informant: This story shows why some people, when they are told not to reveal a secret, do it in spite of orders not to.
-They act just as this disobedient child did in the beginning; they take something for telling.
+<a name="myfootnote1">1</a>: Opler’s Footnote, from Informant: "This story shows why some people, when they are told not to reveal a secret, do it in spite of orders not to.
+They act just as this disobedient child did in the beginning; they take something for telling."